konsumer/raylib-wasm/README.md

 ### development

-This is not needed for regular use, but here is how I created the wasm/wrapper, which requires docker:
+You probably do not need to do this step.
+Here is how I created the wasm/wrapper.
+Only do this, if you are actually working on the library:

 ```
+# build each part from scratch
 npm run build

+# run local development web-server
+npm start
 ```